 An interest in products or services referenced in this presentation may not be licensed in all jurisdictions, and unless otherwise indicated, no regulator or government authority has reviewed this document or the merits of the products and services referenced herein.
 If you receive a copy of this presentation, you may not treat this as constituting a public or other offering and you should note that there may be restrictions or limitations to whom these materials may be made available.
 This presentation is directed at and intended for institutional investors (as such term is defined in the various jurisdictions).
-This presentation, recipients should inform themselves of and observe all applicable laws and regulations of any relevant jurisdictions.
+This presentation is provided on a confidential basis for informational purposes only and may not be reproduced in any form.
+Before acting on any information in this presentation, recipients should inform themselves of and observe all applicable laws and regulations of any relevant jurisdictions.
 Recipients should inform themselves as to the legal requirements and tax consequences within the countries of their citizenship, residence, domicile and place of business with respect to the ongoing provision of services, and any foreign exchange restrictions that may be relevant thereto.
 Antares does not accept any responsibility, nor can be held liable for any person's use of or reliance on the information and opinions contained herein.
 Any entity responsible for forwarding this material to other parties takes responsibility for ensuring compliance with applicable securities laws.